 A few providers offer discounts for bundling internet and TV services.
 For example, Frontier offers bundles for internet and TV deals that can save you $5 to $10/mo.

-If you are a Verizon mobile customer, you may be eligible to save $25/mo. on home internet offers from LTE Home, 5G and Fios, which will make the cost of the 300 Mbps plan $25/mo. rather than $49.99/mo., with AutoPay for new subscribers.
+If you are a Verizon mobile customer, you may be eligible to save $15/mo. on home internet offers from LTE Home, 5G and Fios.
+In this case, the 300 Mbps plan will cost $34.99/mo. rather than $49.99/mo., with AutoPay for new subscribers.

 We value your feedback